Science behind kegg

 How may that look for your cycle?

 The old school rule of “The menstrual cycle is 28 days long and ovulation always occurs on day 14” just isn’t true for many women, and relying on this myth can reduce your chances of conception.
-The truth is, women can ovulate sooner or much later than their cycle day 14.
+The truth is women can ovulate sooner or much later than their cycle day 14.
+This is where kegg can help.

-Ovulation Predictor kits (OPKs), are used to detect the luteinizing hormone surge in urine that may occur 24-36 hours before ovulation.
-OPKs neither detect nor confirm the ovulation.
-A woman can get a positive OPK without ever ovulating or a woman can ovulate without a positive OPK test.
+Ovulation Predictor kits (OPKs), are commonly used to detect the luteinizing hormone surge in urine which may occur 24-36 hours before ovulation.
+OPKs neither detect nor confirm ovulation directly.
+It is possible for a woman to get a positive result without ever ovulating and vice versa.
 If waiting to time intercourse to a positive OPK, many couples might miss crucial days of the fertile window.

-With kegg, users can conveniently detect the fertile window earlier and more precisely than when testing with ovulation predictor kits (OPKs) or basal body temperature (BBT) alone.
+With kegg, users can more accurately detect the fertile window than with basal body temperature alone.

-Note: kegg is not a contraceptive device. kegg is a fertility tracking monitor, which means that you can use kegg as a complementary tool to your preferred fertility awareness-based method.
+Note: kegg is not a contraceptive device. kegg is a fertility tracking monitor, which means that you can use kegg as a complementary tool to other fertility tools.

 A powerful tool for Fertility Awareness